asjadnaqvi/DiD/README.md

 ## Literature
+MORE TO BE ADDED

 [Christine Cai](https://christinecai.github.io/) has a working document which lists recent papers by several methods including DiDs: https://christinecai.github.io/PublicGoods/applied_micro_methods.pdf.

 ## Tweets
 TO BE SORTED.
 These are from my bookmarks:

 https://twitter.com/pedrohcgs/status/1366976343657902082